Can you tell us a little bit about yourself?

 Sounds good, and it does sound like it’s working.
 It’s something that can help them with their careers no matter what they go into.

 I think it definitely is!
-The quality of the articles that we produce these days is much higher than what is was way back in 2014.
+The quality of the articles that we produce these days is much higher than what it was way back in 2014.

 Many of our former team members have gone on to achieve great things in both nutrition – and health-related positions, as well as in other areas like communications and business.
-If you are interested in reading about what some of our former team members have achieved, you can read about it here.
-The feedback that we have achieved from these now-professionals is that their involvement in The Nutrition Press allowed them to not only develop their writing and communication skills, but also to make a name for themselves and develop a network both in Australia and around the world!
+The feedback that we have achieved from these now-professionals is that their involvement in The Nutrition Press allowed them to not only develop their writing and communication skills but also to make a name for themselves and develop a network both in Australia and around the world!

 Any plans for where you want to take the Nutrition Press next?

 There are definitely exciting plans coming soon for the Nutrition Press!
 I’m not quite ready to reveal them yet.
 Stay tuned and we’ll be revealing that in the not too distant future.